Skillz4Killz/dapi-bench/README.md

 #### Speed Performance

-Interestingly, we noticed that all of the libraries performed almost exactly the same except for Harmony.
+Interestingly, all of the libraries performed almost exactly the same except for Harmony.
 Harmony was a lot slower compared to the others, I would estimate it was almost 20-30 seconds slower to log the values.
 There may be several reasons behind this but my main assumption after looking at the code is the design of the libraries cache managers.
 The only way to determine the amount of items in cache is to do a hackish solution since there is no quick lookup like other libraries.
 For example, to get the total guilds in cache:

 ```ts
 // Discordeno